Unusual Options Activity Insight: Riot Blockchain | Benzinga

 Unusual Options Activity Insight: Riot Blockchain

-Shares of Riot Blockchain (NASDAQ:RIOT) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved up to $38.85.
+Riot Blockchain (NASDAQ:RIOT) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $37.55 following the option alert.

 - Option Type: SWEEP